Faruk-Celik/MeyawoPortfolio/README.md

 <h1>Project Overview</h1>
 - This project quickly create a CV site with an admin panel.

+This project is combined with the Db First approach, thus managing database design and developments together, increasing efficiency and making maintenance easier.

 <h2>Technologies Used</h2>

 ASP.NET MVC (.NET Framework)